markziemann/cryptoblog/blogidea.md

 * How high will the 2021 top be?

+* EMAs on a logarithmic chart to time the market top

 * Is 2021 bull run a supercycle?

 * predicting the top of the 2021 market with stablecoin dominance